krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 </tbody>
 </table>
-Representation of the presence accumulation matrix in polar co-ordinates on the complex plane.
+The presence accumulation dual: the presence accumulation matrix in polar co-ordinates on the complex plane.
 :::

-### Flow fields
+### Flow fields {#flow-fields}

 [@fig:complex-plane-table] is not particularly insightful, so let's visualize this as a field of vectors as in [@fig:flow-field].
 We will call this the flow field for the system.